 Pursuant to the provisions in Article 5 of Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainability-related disclosures in the financial services sector (SFDR), a fund management company must state how their remuneration policy is consistent with the requirement for the integration of sustainability risks.
 Sustainability risks refer to environmental, social or corporate governance related events or circumstances that, should it occur, would have an actual or potential significant adverse impact on the investment value.
-Sustainability risks are taken into consideration within the scope of the remuneration system primarily through the fund company's fund management - in accordance with the fund management and by evaluating the fund managers' performance against indexes that include sustainability requirements.
+Sustainability risks are taken into consideration within the scope of the remuneration system primarily through the fund company's fund management - in accordance with the fund rules, the Prospectus and the fund company's Policy for Shareholder Engagement and Responsible Investment - by regularly taking sustainability risks into account in the fund management and by evaluating the fund managers' performance against indexes that include sustainability requirements.
 In addition, there is also the condition that variable remuneration to fund management pursuant to SFDR.
-Sustainability risks are addressed incorrectly can result in lower remuneration (both fixed and variable remuneration) or a downward adjustment/ discontinuation of variable remuneration.
+Sustainability risks are also taken into consideration within the scope of the salary factors.
+Sustainability risks that are addressed incorrectly can result in lower remuneration (both fixed and variable remuneration) or a downward adjustment/ discontinuation of variable remuneration.